¡Hablamos Español!

 Who Can File a Wrongful Death Claim in Utah

 In Utah, not just anyone can file a wrongful death claim.
 The law has specific rules about who is eligible to pursue legal action and recover damages.
 Understanding these guidelines can help you determine your next steps.
+A Provo Wrongful Death Lawyer can provide the legal guidance needed to ensure your family’s rights are protected.

 Immediate Family Members